juliusheese/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) for each does not create a function and map does

 2. Explain the difference between a callback and a higher order function.

+higher order function takes a function as an argument a call back is a passed function that is used in another funciton

 3. What is closure?
+a function bundled together with references to its outside state

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. this is the global object this points to the object on which the function is called this to point to a certain value using call, apply or bind the new keyword constructs a new object, and this points it

 5. Why do we need super() in an extended class?